fk652/Big_Data_Project-Fall_2020/datasets/Joined Data/README.md

 We use joined datasets to compare and visualize relations between stock data and various covid information (U.S government policy, case and death count, and news)
 ___
 ### Join Data Directory
-- run_all_jobs.sh
-  - used in the NYU Hadoop cluster to run all the calculation jobs
-  - note each sub-folder have their own scripts to run specific jobs
 - S&P_500_aggregate
   - S&P_500_Aggregate_Join_Oxford_JohnHopkins_News.csv